 What happened during the Maine shooting?
 A timeline of the tragedy in Lewiston

-Eighteen people are dead after mass shooting at a bowling alley and restaurant Wednesday night in Lewiston, Maine, the state's governor said in a news conference Thursday morning.
-Another 13 people were injured.
+Eighteen people were killed in a mass shooting at a bowling alley and restaurant Wednesday night in Lewiston, Maine, and another 13 people were injured.

-The suspect in the case, identified by police as 40-year-old Robert Card, was found dead of a self-inflicted gunshot wound Friday evening, officials say, ending an intense two-day manhunt involving hundreds of local, state and federal law enforcement officers.
-Card was from Bowdoin, a town just east of Lewiston.
+After an intense two-day manhunt, the suspect in the case, identified by police as 40-year-old Robert Card, was found dead of a self-inflicted gunshot wound Friday evening, officials said.

 Shooter arrives at bowling alley, restaurant